-- 1.10 Where a new development places demands on the library above its physical capacity, a new library or an extension to an existing facility is required.
-The following standard build cost charges will be applied: - Building Costs (including stock): - Building costs linked to the RICS BCIS Tender Price Index13 and new build prices - Fitting out costs including furniture and technology based upon current fitting out costs of a new provision in Derbyshire

-Where such a contribution is required the cost will be determined at the time of the planning application and will be subject to negotiation with the developer.

-- Stock costs only: - Where a library building is able to accommodate the extra demand created by a new development but it is known that the stock levels are only adequate to meet the needs of the existing catchment population, a "stock only" contribution will be sought. - The National Library Standard upper threshold as cited in Championing archives and libraries within local planning14 recommends a stock level of 1,532 items per 1,000 population.
-At an average price of £20.00 per stock item (based on Askews Library Services book prices at May 2019), the costs for the provision of stock only is as follows:
+- 1.11 Where a new development places demands on the library above its physical capacity, a new library or an extension to an existing facility is required. - Where a new static site is required proportionate contribution towards land, costs of construction to the County Council's specification and fitting out costs - Where improvement to an existing site is required, contribution towards building changes such as increased floorspace or remodelling to provide additional capacity, or enhanced facilities within an existing footprint - Where no permanent facility is required, contribution towards enhancements to the mobile and outreach services provided to the settlement - Contribution for books, resources and equipment to meet the needs of the additional residents arising from any of the three scenarios noted above. - 1.12 The following standard build costs charges will be applied: - Building Costs (including stock): - Building costs linked to the RICS BCIS Tender Price Index14 new build prices and Arts Council guidance.15 - Fitting out costs including furniture and technology based upon current fitting out costs of a new provision in Derbyshire - Stock costs only: - Where a library building is able to accommodate the extra demand created by a new development but it is known that the stock levels are only adequate to meet the needs of the existing catchment population, a "stock only" contribution will be sought. - The National Library Standard upper threshold as cited in Championing archives and libraries within local planning16 recommends a stock level of 1,532 items per 1,000 population.
+At an average price of £20.27 per stock item (Nielsen BookScan June 2024), the costs for the provision of stock only is as follows:

-Number of dwellings x 2.3 (average household size) x 1,532 (number of people generated by the development) x £20.00 (cost per stock item) Divided by 1,000 population = £70.47 per dwelling.
+Number of dwellings x 2.3 (average household size) x 1.532 (stock level per person) x £20.27 (cost per stock item) = £ contribution required (equivalent to £71.42 per dwelling).